 CASR consists of eight research units from three faculties of the University of Oulu.
 The participating teams and their special areas of expertise are shown in the picture above.

-The activities of Materials and Production Engineering Unit are particularly directed to the production of steels as well as to their properties and service applications.
+The activities of Materials and Mechanical Engineering Unit are particularly directed to the production of steels as well as to their properties and service applications.
 Strategic spearheads are steel research, thermomechanical processing of high strength steels utilizing physical simulation, metallography and mechanical testing.
 Weldability and formability studies on steels represent the second major activity.
 The equipment available to the laboratory consists of two thermomechanical simulators, a laboratory rolling mill, a range of mechanical testing facilities as well as metallographic techniques.
 The extensive research work is performed in close co-operation with Finnish and foreign universities and research institutes and with the steel industry in Finland and abroad.
 The head of the unit is professor Jukka Kömi.

 The mission of the Process Metallurgy Unit is to carry out research on metallurgical and other high-temperature processes utilizing interdisciplinary solution models and scientifically newsworthy experimental activities and to produce for the metallurgical industry diploma engineers and doctors, who understand and master the phenomena of high-temperature processes and know the work environment of the metallurgical industry.
 The research activities of the laboratory based on the understanding of reactions, reaction kinetics, thermodynamics and mass and heat transfer phenomena in high-temperature processes.
 These research actions contain all the individual unit processes of steelmaking onwards from raw material handling to continuous casting of steel but is focused on four areas: (1) reduction metallurgy, (2) refining metallurgy, (3) coke research and (4) utilisation of waste materials (dusts, slugeds and slags) produced in the metallurgical industry.
 The head of the unit is professor Timo Fabritius.